-Chondroplasty, Osteochondral Autograft and Autologous Chrondrocyte Implantation (ACI) are not included on the list of pre-authorized procedures.
+Osteochondral Autograft and Autologous Chrondrocyte Implantation (ACI) are not included on the list of pre-authorized procedures.
 Providers who want to perform one of these procedures must request pre-authorization from the carrier before performing the procedure.
+Refer to Table 3 for criteria.